USS Bonhomme Richard (1765): Search for the wreck

 Bonhomme Richards final resting location was the subject of much speculation.
 A number of unsuccessful efforts had been conducted to locate the wreck.
 The location was presumed to be in approximately 180 ft of water off Flamborough Head, Yorkshire, a headland near where her final battle took place.
 The quantity of other wrecks in the area and a century of fishing trawler operations had complicated all searches.

 A wreck was located in 1974 off Flamborough Head and in 2001 it was concluded that there was a high possibility that the wreck was that of the Bonhomme Richard.
 The remains were designated under the Protection of Wrecks Act in 2002.
 The wreck is a Protected Wreck managed by Historic England.

 One season's attempts to locate and retrieve the ship, or some artifacts from her, using were filmed for the Discovery Channel's Mighty Ships series in 2011.
 The U.S. Navy's mission was unsuccessful.
 In 2012, an expedition with the Ocean Technology Foundation and the French Navy located a wreck of interest (called "Target 131") in 70 meters of water.
 The wreck is mostly buried, but some artifacts are visible on the seabed surface, including an anchor that would fit the dimensions and style of the kedge anchor on the Bonhomme Richard.
 In 2014, the French Navy and Ocean Technology Foundation mounted an expedition to have the French Navy dive Target 131.
 Artifacts discovered by the divers included a deadeye block (part of a sailing ship's rigging), large sections of half-buried planking, and what appeared to be an iron spar hoop, with a few pieces of decomposing wood still encircled in it.
 No evidence of modern objects has been found on the site.
 The Global Foundation for Ocean Exploration (GFOE) has since continued the work of the Ocean Technology Foundation, leading an expedition with the French and U.S. navies in 2016, again aboard USNS Grasp.
 More remote sensing was conducted, and researchers discovered additional objects within the wreck site that were deemed worthy of further investigation.
 A 2019 expedition involving GFOE, the French navy, and the U.S. Navy was planned, but was postponed indefinitely due to a disagreement among France and the U.S. about the ultimate ownership of the Bonhomme Richard.
 The goal of this mission was to prove or disprove Target 131 as being the Bonhomme Richard.
+In 2023, GFOE partnered with OceanX for a ROV investigation of Target 131, which revealed two new artifacts believed to be iron reinforcements of the wooden hull, and a possible iron knee (a support used between decks).
+The latter is one of the defining characteristics of the Bonhomme Richard and was known to be used by the French when it was outfitted as a warship.